Summer 2023 Financial Information

 Note: The refund request form or withdrawal form must be submitted to the Office of Student Business Services within six months from the end of the term from which the student withdrew.

-Delinquent University accounts are subject to holds against class registration, transcript, and diploma orders.
-Payment should be made by cash, money order or cashier’s check.
+Delinquent University accounts are subject to holds against class registration and transcript and diploma orders.
+Payment should be made by cash, money order, or cashier’s check.
 Financial aid granted for use in an upcoming semester may not be used to pay current debt.
 Outstanding debt totaling $500.00 or more, including delinquent current semester tuition, will prevent class registration until the delinquent balance is brought below $500.00.
 Diplomas and official transcripts will not be issued when any amount is owed the University.
 Delinquent accounts are referred to a collection agency if fees are not paid in full.
 Collection costs are added to your outstanding balance.
 Delinquent accounts should be paid by cash, money order, or cashier’s check.